RiiConnect24/Wii-Guide/_pages/en_US/riiconnect24.md

 ##### Section III - Connecting

-You need to set your DNS in order to get the Forecast and News Channel to point to our servers.
-This DNS is also useful if you want to play Wiimmfi.
+It's recommended to set your DNS to enhance the use of RiiConnect24 and Wiimmfi services.

 1. Go to `Wii Options`.
 2. Go to `Wii Settings`.